About Permanent

 Working structure

-In its first iteration, Permanent had a core team facilitated by two coördinators that ensure the continuity of the project together with the core partners VUB/we.KONEKT.brussels, VUB/Cosmopolis, Community Land Trust Brussels (CLTB), Globe Aroma and Level Five/Hactiris coalition of artists.
+In its first iteration, Permanent had a core team facilitated by two coördinators (Rob Ritzen and Els Silvrants-Barclay) to ensure the continuity of the project for Level Five and the Hacktiris artist collective, together with the core partners VUB/we.KONEKT.brussels, VUB/Cosmopolis, Community Land Trust Brussels (CLTB) and Globe Aroma.
 In addition, there were a changing constellation of work groups, some for specific actions, others for developing more long term projects or enduring tasks.
-There is a monthly meeting the last Monday of the month open to anyone interested.
-In these meetings each group gives an update of their progress in the previous month and different tasks and lines of action are drafted for the coming month.
+There was a monthly meeting the last Monday of the month open to anyone interested.
+In these meetings each group gave an update of their progress in the previous month, future actions were discussed and different tasks and lines of action were drafted.

 From 2023, the continuity of Permanent is insured via Welcomin at VUB, led by Verena Lenna, Arshia Ali Azmat, Bas Van Heur, Nele Aernouts and Els Silvrants-Barclay.